SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys: Conclusions

-\item Under the local thermal equilibrium (LTE) assumption, we derived the relative abundances of the molecules for both sources.
-When comparing them with some prototype local galaxies, we found that NCv1.143 is more similar to that of the central molecular zone of the starburst-dominated galaxy, NGC\,253, while \apm\ behaves similarly to some local galaxies where the ISM is expected to be dominated by AGN, such as the central $\sim$\,2\,kpc regions of NGC\,1068 and NGC\,4418.
-We have also found that the abundances of dense gas tracers are enhanced relatively in the AGN-dominated sources.
-Additionally, we find a lower CN/HCN ratio in \apm\ than NCv1.143, suggesting that the AGN-powered hot-temperature chemistry that converts CN into HCN, is important in \apm.
+\item Under the LTE assumption, we derived the relative abundances of the molecules for both sources.
+By comparing them with some prototype local galaxies, we find that NCv1.143 is more similar to that of the CMZ of the starburst-dominated galaxy, NGC\,253, while \apm\ behaves similarly to some local galaxies where the ISM is expected to be dominated by AGN, such as the central $\sim$\,2\,kpc regions of NGC\,1068 and NGC\,4418.
+We have also found that the abundances of dense gas tracers are more enhanced in the AGN-dominated sources.
+Additionally, we find a lower CN/HCN ratio in \apm\ than in NCv1.143, suggesting that the AGN-powered hot-temperature chemistry that converts CN into HCN, is important in \apm.

-\item We have also performed non-LTE Large velocity gradient (LVG) modeling of HCN, HCO$^+$, HNC, CS, and C$^{34}$S, which are tracing much denser gas than CO, where the density is in the range from $n_\mathrm{H_2}$\,$\sim$\,10$^{5}$--10$^{7}$\,cm$^{-3}$.
-The kinetic temperatures derived from all species are very consistent with $T_\mathrm{kin}$\,$\sim$\,50--130\,K. Interestingly, the LVG-derived column densities derived are consistent with the LTE-derived values, and we highlight a generally low abundance of HCO$^+$ compared with other dense gas tracers.
+\item We performed non-LTE LVG modeling of HCN, HCO$^+$, HNC, CS, and C$^{34}$S, which are trace much denser gas than CO: in the range $n_\mathrm{H_2}$\,$\sim$\,10$^{5}$--10$^{7}$\,cm$^{-3}$.
+The kinetic temperatures derived from all the species are consistent with $T_\mathrm{kin}$\,$\sim$\,50--130\,K. Interestingly, the LVG-derived column densities are consistent with the LTE-derived values, and we highlight a generally low abundance of HCO$^+$ compared with other dense gas tracers.